The Stump of Jesse

 Matthew 1 vs 18-23

-The picture of Angel reminds us that God wants us to be part of His story too, all we have to do is choose to follow Him.
-God's plan for us is AMAZING, let's not say "no thank you" to His gift to each one of us!
+The picture of Angel reminds us that God wants us all to be part of His story.
+God's plan for us is AMAZING, let's not say "no thanks" to His gift to each one of us!

 A Long Journey!

 In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 (This was the first census that took place while Quirinius was governor of Syria.)
 And everyone went to their own town to register.
 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 While they were there, the time came for the baby to be born,

 Luke 2 vs 1-6